About MPASD

 Please ensure that your child is well rested and that absences from school are kept to a minimum on these dates.
 Thank you in advance for your cooperation and support.

-*Mount Pleasant Area School District students who are enrolled in the Virtual Online Learning Academy (VOLA) will take state assessments onsite.
+*Mount Pleasant Area School District students who participate in online instruction will take state assessments onsite.

 Important Documents for Parents